 Computational neuroscience is a highly promising approach to investigating the brain and psychiatric illness.
-The Laboratory for Computational Neuroscience was founded in 2006.
-Our scientists use new technologies to conduct virtual experiments that are inexpensive, safe, and efficient, generating findings that can ultimately translate to clinical treatments.
+Founded in 1996, the Laboratory for Computational Neuroscience uses new technologies to conduct virtual experiments that are inexpensive, safe, and efficient, generating findings that can ultimately translate to clinical treatments.

 Our detailed computational models of the hippocampus and prefrontal cortex integrate vast amounts of neuroscientific data.
 Using these models we can simultaneously test a large number of virtual medications and identify promising drug candidates and novel treatment mechanisms.